|

 The Many Uses Of Jojoba

-Jojoba oil is a superior lubricant in high speed machinery, tool work, and metal cutting.
+Automotive Jojoba oil is a superior lubricant in high speed machinery, tool work, and metal cutting.
 It requires no refining yet will cause a car to run 20-30 degrees cooler when added to the crankcase oil.
-Jojoba oil is also monoviscous, which means that it adheres the same at 50 &#176F as at 500 &#176F.
-Because of this quality and because it is super wet, jojoba oil significantly reduces friction, thus extending the life of all moving parts.
+Jojoba oil is also monoviscous, which means that it adheres the same at 50 °F as at 500 °F. Because of this quality and because it is super wet, jojoba oil significantly reduces friction, thus extending the life of all moving parts.
 This results in increased horsepower, up to 15% increase in gas mileage, reduction in nitrogen oxide emissions, longer engine life, and half the number of oil changes.

-As an anti-foaming agent in the production of penicillin, jojoba oil is far superior to any other known product.
+Pharmaceutical As an anti-foaming agent in the production of penicillin, jojoba oil is far superior to any other known product.
 And, inexplicably but factually, jojoba has a synergistic effect in the process that results in 15-20% more production per batch while using 1/6 the amount of the next most efficient agent, peanut oil.
 In addition, because of its purity and indigestibility in not interfering with biological processes, jojoba oil has wide applications as a carrier for medications as well as directly as a treatment for minor rashes, cuts, acne, psoriasis, and neurodermatitis.
 And, because it is non- contaminating and 100% pure, jojoba oil may be used as a lubricant for artificial hearts.

-Jojoba will store indefinitely and never turn rancid with no refrigeration or special handling.
+Food Products Jojoba will store indefinitely and never turn rancid with no refrigeration or special handling.
 Shelf life of indeterminate duration is highly important for the food products industry for everything from cake mix to cooking oil.
 And just imagine the worldwide market for no-fat, no calorie, no cholesterol cooking and salad oil.
 There is, in fact, a very large international company working now to introduce just such an oil made with jojoba.

 To illustrate the non-rancidity and lasting freshness of jojoba oil, the University of California at Riverside conducted a simple experiment.
 The plant scientists there cooked 27 batches of popcorn using the same jojoba oil.
 The 27th batch was just as fresh as the first.
 Imagine going to your favorite fast food restaurant and getting fresh French fries every time.